Lulu Kennedy

-Lulu Kennedy MBE is the Founder & Director of Fashion East & MAN & the Lulu & Co clothing line.
-She is also Editor-at-large of Condé Nast's biannual LOVE magazine as ujjwal as well as working as a consultant for brands.
+Lulu Kennedy is a British fashion designer who is the founder and director of Fashion East & MAN & the Lulu & Co clothing line.
+She is also editor-at-large of Condé Nast's biannual LOVE magazine as well as working as a consultant for brands.

 Early life

 Born in 1969, Lulu Kennedy grew up between Ibiza, Devon, & Sicily, spending the early 1990s, a decade she was heavily influenced by, working on raves in Naples, Italy.
 Upon returning to the UK in 1995, she got a job in a vintage shop at Kensington Market and found herself drawn into fashion.

 Career

-Fashion East

 In 1996 Kennedy started working for the owners of the Old Truman Brewery on Brick Lane in East London.
 Together in 2000 they launched a non-profit initiative, Fashion East, dedicated to scouting and nurturing young designers, enabling them to show at London Fashion Week.

-Following Fashion East's success, she set up MAN in 2005 in partnership with Topman – an identical support scheme for emerging menswear designers.

-Kennedy earned a reputation for discovering and championing new design talent.
-She launched many of London's leading fashion names including: Jonathan Saunders, House of Holland, Roksanda Ilincic, Gareth Pugh, Richard Nicoll, Christopher Shannon, Charles Jeffrey, and Craig Green.
+She set up MAN in 2005 in partnership with Topman – an identical support scheme for emerging menswear designers.
+Kennedy launched Jonathan Saunders, House of Holland, Roksanda Ilincic, Gareth Pugh, Richard Nicoll, Christopher Shannon, Charles Jeffrey, and Craig Green.